 A proud Canadian who needs about four more hours in the day to get everything she wants done.
 Shonna is a writer, artist, and gamer, while working full time and raising two kids.
 Creativity is where she finds her centre.
-It is both invigorating and frustrating.
+It's both invigorating and frustrating.
 Currently, Shonna is working toward attaining a book deal for the series she is working on, Lost Infernal.
 My biggest fandoms?
-Final Fantasy, Halo (if you couldn't tell from the tattoo), and Dragon Age.
+Final Fantasy, Halo, and Dragon Age.
 I also collect action figures and merchandise.
 No, I don't keep them in boxes.
 I display them or wear them proudly.

 EXPOS & COMMISSIONS

 Shonna sells select portraits at the Calgary and Edmonton expos.
-This is the only place she sells art.
-As each piece takes 40-60 hours, Shonna does not take commissions.
+This is the only place she sells art and, unfortunately, cannot take commissions.

 WHY I DRAW WHAT I DO